777arc/PySDR/content/pluto.rst

 Pluto+
 ******

 The Pluto+ (a.k.a.
-Pluto Plus) is an unofficial and upgraded version of the original PlutoSDR, primarily available from Aliexpress.
+Pluto Plus) is an unofficial and upgraded version of the original PlutoSDR, primarily available from AliExpress.
 It includes a Gigabit Ethernet port, both RX and both TX channels exposed via SMA, a MicroSD slot, 0.5PPM VCTCXO, and an external clock input via U.FL port on the PCB.

 .. image:: ../_images/pluto_plus.png
    :scale: 70 %